-I love to automate everything, include my backup processes.
-PuTTY doesn't have any built-in backup method, so we will export all settings from the registry.
-If you are just getting acquainted with the program, click here to read the step-by-step guide.
+I like to automate everything, including my backups.
+PuTTY doesn't have a built-in backup method, so we'll export all the settings from the registry.
+If you are new to the program, click here for a step-by-step guide.

-To backup PuTTY saved sessions simply run this command in cmd:
+To back up PuTTY sessions, simply run this command in cmd:

 regedit /e "%USERPROFILE%\Desktop\putty.reg" HKEY_CURRENT_USER\Software\SimonTatham

-It will save all sessions from PuTTY to your Desktop in putty.reg file.
+It will save all PuTTY sessions to your desktop in the putty.reg file.

-This command does the job, but why don't automatize this process? :)
+This command does the job, but why don't you automate the process? :)

 Let's automate the PuTTY backup process